 It is surrounded by about 20000 turns of fine wire forming a secondary winding.

-Both windings being wound over a laminated soft iron core and insulated from each other.
+Both windings are wound over a laminated soft iron core and insulated from each other.

 A carbon contact carries the current to the rotor arm.